krunalyadav/rest-api-in-node/README.md

 * **[body-parser](https://github.com/expressjs/body-parser)** - It is a body parsing middleware.
 It parses the incoming request bodies in a middleware before your handlers and makes them available under the `body` property of `request` object. i.e. `req.body`.
 * **[cors](https://github.com/expressjs/cors)** - It is a node.js package which allows a cross-domain to consume our REST APIs.
 It can be used to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) with various options.

-Now let's create our `server.js` file, which is used to configure our application.
+Now let's create our `server.js` file at the root of the project, which is used to configure our application.
 The initial content of the file is as below.

 # server.js